ldbo/phileas/doc/source/developer_notes/index.md

 poetry run python -m maturin_import_hook site uninstall
 ```

+## Performance benchmark

+A performance benchmark is available by calling `python -m phileas benchmark`.
+It compares the iteration speed of different iteration trees.
+When implementing
+a new node or leaf, it is advised to add a corresponding test.

 ## CI

 `tox` is used to run code quality, coverage and tests for different Python